Shipping Weight Calculation

 In DecoNetwork, all products allow for weight specifications in their configuration.
 Catalog products will already have the weight specified when they are added to your website.
 You will need to specify weights for products that you add manually.
 Make sure that you specify accurate weights for your products so that your customers are charged the correct rates for shipping.

 Read the Product Shipping & Production help article to learn how to add/edit weight specifications for a product.

 Shipping weight for an order is calculated by multiplying the quantity ordered by the weight specified for each item.

 Shipping Dimension Calculation

 Shipping dimensions are required if you are sending a shipment in a custom package and a flat-rate shipping method is not being used.
 DecoNetwork will automatically calculate shipping dimensions that are used together with shipping weight to determine the shipping cost.
-The shipping dimensions of a package is calculated by first starting with a single item, then adding each extra to the shortest side of the package until all items are in the package.
+The shipping dimensions of a package are calculated by first starting with a single item, and then adding each extra to the shortest side of the package until all items are in the package.

 Carriers have package size and weight restrictions.
 Some may impose a surcharge if a package exceeds a certain size and weight limit.
 DecoNetwork uses an algorithm to determine the best way to divide and combine the items in an order to get the most cost-effective package combination.
 The algorithm varies by carrier to take into consideration the different size and weight restrictions placed by each carrier.

 To illustrate how DecoNetwork determines what package dimensions to use, let's say for example 120 sweaters are ordered and UPS is the chosen carrier.
 UPS has the following restrictions:

 - Length plus Girth must be less than 165 inches, where girth is twice the width plus the height and the length must be less than 108 inches.

 - Packages are limited to 150 pounds in weight, however, a surcharge will be applied for all packages exceeding 50 pounds